damiannolan/docker-basics/README.md

 # Getting Started with Docker

+## Overview

+This repository serves as some notes and references to Docker basics for myself and others who wish to use it.
+I originally made this repository a few months ago, however I have not worked on it since.
+I may add to this with some extra notes on Docker Compose and Docker Swarm in the future but for now this is it.
+Enjoy!

 ## Images

 - The filesystem and configuration of our application which are used to create containers.